WebAssembly/design/FAQ.md

 to be easy to use and modify rather than to be as fast as possible; this means that code generation using LLVM's existing backends is slow.

-None of these problems is insurmountable.
+None of these problems are insurmountable.
 For example PNaCl defines a small portable [subset](https://developer.chrome.com/native-client/reference/pnacl-bitcode-abi) of the IR with reduced undefined behavior, and a stable version of the bitcode encoding.
 It also employs several techniques to improve startup performance.
 However, each customization, workaround, and special solution